This post has been updated from an earlier version.

 101 N. Union St., Alexandria

 This Alexandria waterfront restaurant—also a sibling to Ada’s on the River and Barca—specializes in casual, beachy fare like fish tacos, lobster rolls, and crabcake sandwiches and Benedicts.
-A plus for those who like to linger: weekend libations like a spicy bloody Mary and draft prosecco cocktails can be refilled for just $4.
-Also, it’s dog-friendly, and offers a special menu for pups.
+Bonus: it’s dog-friendly, and offers a special menu for pups.

 301 Water St., SE

 Not only does this waterfront Italian restaurant in Navy Yard have a roomy wraparound patio shaded by umbrellas, it also serves a lovely menu with brunch and lunch items.
 Traditionalists can go for ricotta pancakes and mimosas, while lunch fans can opt for homemade pastas, salads, and panini.
-Look for an expanded brunch—complete with Calabrian chili bloodies—to launch March 12.
+To drink, there are Calabrian chili-fueled bloodies, bellinis, and Aperol crushes.

 79 Potomac Ave., SE

 Sandwiched between Nationals Park and the Anacostia River, the popular New England-inspired spot often draws a crowd (whether it’s a game day or not).
-Perch on the wraparound patio for creative seafood dishes like king-crab chilaquiles or a crispy waterman’s platter—plus a showstopper bloody Mary for two ($30) garnished with a lobster claw, cocktail shrimp, dressed oyster, fried coddie, and more.
+Perch on the wraparound patio for creative seafood dishes like king-crab Benedict or a grilled-octopus tostada—plus a showstopper bloody Mary for two garnished with a lobster claw, shrimp, oyster, fried coddie, and more.

 3050 K St., NW

 The star of the Georgetown waterfront is definitely a special-occasion brunch spot (though it’s still not as spendy as it is at dinner).
-Diners can splurge on the $90 “sparkling brunch” that includes a warm pastry basket, and a choice of appetizer, entree, and dessert, plus unlimited prosecco and brunch cocktails.
+Diners can go a la carte or splurge on the $95 “sparkling brunch” that includes a warm pastry basket, and a choice of appetizer, entree, and dessert, plus unlimited prosecco and brunch cocktails.
 More in a Spanish mood?
 Sister restaurant Del Mar at the Wharf is equally swanky and delicious.